leszkolukasz/servlet-container/README.md

 This project was part of a university course and I was not allowed to use any 3rd party libraries except for Junit.

-### 2) Why some tests fail?
+### 2) Why do some tests fail?

 There are problems with socket ports being already in use.
-I never got down to fixing it but most of the time is works when run from Intellij.
+I never got down to fix it but most of the time it works when run from Intellij.

-### 3) Why it is possible for servlet to handle url that it should not handle?
+### 3) Why it is possible for a servlet to handle url that it should not handle?

-Right now resolution of which servlet should handle given url is quite primimitive.
-Basically given `url` server looks for servlet whose `servletUrl` is a prefix of `url`.
-If there are many the one with longest match is selected.
-This means that if servlet has `servletUrl` equal to `/app/home` it will also handle `/app/home/nonexisting/`, `/app/home/12345` etc.
+Right now the resolution of which servlet should handle the given url is quite primitive.
+Basically given `url` server looks for a servlet whose `servletUrl` is a prefix of `url`.
+If there are many the one with the longest prefix is selected.
+This means that if a servlet has `servletUrl` equal to `/app/home` it will also handle `/app/home/nonexisting/`, `/app/home/12345` etc.